 Let me tell you another story.
-Once I had a Thai Massage client who had been gang-raped and was understandably highly traumatized.
+Once I had a client who had been gang-raped and was understandably highly traumatized.

 When I began working with her, she poured out all her grief and talked throughout the entire session.

 In the end, she was very happy that I listened supportively and she grew to trust me.
-I worked on her many times, and she kept talking throughout most of the sessions.
+I worked on her many times, and she kept talking throughout most of her sessions.

-I don’t know how much she felt of the Thai Massage, but what I do know is that she loved the sessions.
-Her need to talk was more important to her than to experience the massage.
+I don’t know how much of my Thai Massage work she felt, but what I do know is that she loved the sessions.
+Her need to talk was more important to her than experiencing the massage.
 She was one of my most loyal clients.

-To talk or not to talk is an important skill of good therapists
+How much to talk is an important skill of good Thai Massage therapists

 My suggestion is to keep an open mind to your client’s needs.
 Don’t decide what is right for them and do not become attached to doing things your way.